seongho726/ShoppingProject/readme.md

 ## Credits
 The design template used was not made from scratch.
-We used a T-Mart theme free version found [here](https://themehunt.com/item/1527068-tmart-free-minimal-ecommerce-html5-template).
+We used a T-Mart theme free version found [here](https://themehunt.com/item/1527068-tmart-free-minimal-ecommerce-html5-template) for learning purpuse only.